mtchavez/blog.el-chavez.me/content/posts/appreciations-in-the-workplace.md

 ## Be Mindful

 Even though there are potential pitfalls and negative effects it is more common to have yourself and those around you benefit from this simple practice.
-If you and those you do this with are genuine and are mindful when someone can use an appreciation there will most likely be a majority of positive effects.
+If you, and whomever you practice this with, are genuine and are mindful when someone can use an appreciation there will most likely be a majority of positive effects.
 Appreciations, like a lot of other things in life, benefit from moderation and if you focus on quality, meaningful, and pure intentioned over quantity and